LucianSpitzner/plasmetheus/docs/source/usage.rst

 AMITIS Simulation Data
 ^^^^^^^^^^^^^^^^^^^^^^

-To use Plasmetheus, create a subdirectory in the data folder and move your AMITIS simulation files there.
+To use Plasmetheus, create a subdirectory in the data directory and move your AMITIS simulation files there.
 These consist of two
 .h5 files: The field file (fld), which contains information about the magnetic field and the (charge) density in the simulation box, and the particle file (par), which contains six-dimensional spatial and velocity information for tracer particles.

 More information about the .h5 file format can be found at <https://docs.h5py.org/en/stable/>

 SetupFile
 ^^^^^^^^^
-For each run of Plasmetheus, you can configure the settings within the .json files:
+For each run of Plasmetheus, you have to specify the simulation settings within a .json file in the setupFile-directory.

-   outputName
+For reference, there is a setupTemplate.
+It contains the following fields:

+   outputName: str
       Name of the plasmetheus simulation result file

-   minWavelength, maxWavelength
+   minWavelength, maxWavelength: float
-      Define the range of the simulation.

-   highResWidth
+      in Angstrom (Å)
+      Defines the range of the simulation.
+Within these limits, a grid is constructed with two different step-sizes: the general stepsize is `resLow`_, while in regions defined by `highResWidth`_ the stepsize will be `resHigh`_.
+The latter one must be smaller, indicating a higher resolution.

+   highResWidth: float
+      in Angstrom (Å)
       Defines the region width around each line with high resolution (line centre +/- highResWidth/2).

-   resLow, resHigh
+   resLow, resHigh: float
+      in Angstrom (Å)
       Define the resolution of the two regions.
 Usually, changing this is not necessary.

-   specList
+   specList: list[str]
       The list of species to analyze in the simulation.
+Currently, Plasmetheus only works with singly ionised species.
+      The correct notation is <elemental symbol> + <ionisation state>, where neutral species get are I, singly ionised (i.e. C+) are II, and so on.
+Internally, AMITIS uses a different notation, which is converted to the one used on Plasmetheus.
-Be aware that they have to match with species included in the AMITIS simulation.
+      Be aware that the selected species have to match with species included in the AMITIS simulation.

-   stellarRad
+   stellarRad: float
+      in solar radii :math:`(1 R_{\odot} = 6.957e8\,m)`
-      Radius of the host star of the system in solar radii :math:`(1 R_{\odot} = 6.957e8\,m)`
+      Radius of the host star of the system

-   semiMajorAxis
+   semiMajorAxis: float
+      in astronomical units (au)
-      length of the semimajor axis of the planet-star system in astronomical units (au)
+      length of the semimajor axis of the planet-star system orbitalPeriod

-   orbitalPeriod
+      in days (d)
-      period of the orbit in days (d)
+      period of the orbit

-   velBins
+   velBins: int
       Minimum number of bins in the velocity domain.
 No change necessary (more info at (add hyperlink to explanation)).

-   maxBinWidth
+   maxBinWidth: float
+      in m/s (defaults to 10,000 m/s = 10 km/s)
-      Limits the bins width (and therefore sets a lower bound for the number of velocity bins per voxel).
-Unit is in m/s (defaults to 10,000 m/s = 10 km/s).
+      Limits the bins width (and therefore sets a lower bound for the number of velocity bins per voxel)

-   customGamma
+   customGamma: float
+      value in km/s.
-      increase of the intrinsic line width of transition to mimick both velocity distribution of the absorbers as well as telescope resolution value in km/s. best kept at 1
+      increase of the intrinsic line width of transition to mimick both velocity distribution of the absorbers as well as telescope resolution

-   dataFolder
+   dataFolder: str
-      subfolder name of AMITIS simulation as specified by user
+      subdirectory of AMITIS simulation as inside data directory specified by user

-   fieldFileName and partFileName
+   fieldFileName and partFileName: str
       names of the AMITIS simulation files (without the .h5 ending)

-   nCores
+   nCores: int
       number of cores to use.
 Due to overheading, a number larger than 30 cores leads to a slowdown and is not recommended.

-   savePhaseAbs
+   savePhaseAbs: boolean
       boolean: if true, saves absorption for each column-slice (needed for phase-dependant plotting)

-   saveCompleteAbs
+   saveCompleteAbs: boolean
       boolean: if true, saves absorption for every radial column (Will cause a large result file size)